SvenElyes/MoreRedTransfomer/README.md

 - was it ok to take QM9 from shared data, (i think i created it, check if poss)
 - investigate when and how the training eactually conclueds?
 - make the torch.compile static maybe dynamic?
+- QM7 installation worked, after giving the JOB enough RAM (50 GB)
+- Important: Everything happening inside your collate_fn is on CPU.
+The batch is only transferred to GPU after it leaves the DataLoader.
+- is gradient clip val being used?